 Build a comprehensive plan covering all the promotions you're going to run during the holiday season.
 Structure the schedule around popular shopping holidays like Black Friday, Cyber Monday, and Green Monday.
 Thanksgiving is a good day too — it seems shopping online from a smartphone has become a common way of passing the time before dinner or while recovering from a food coma, and each year sees more Thanksgiving online shopping than the year before.

-Here are the dates in 2017 to plan your sales around:
+Here are the dates to plan your sales around:

 - November 23, Thanksgiving